karvok/photolabs/README.md

 If clicked within a category, only the favourites belonging to that specific category will display\
 If clicked from the homepage, all favourites across all categories will display

+🎨 Enhanced Styling\
+Cursor animation on clickable menu options offers intuitive visual feedback, inviting users to explore and interact\
+Extra finishing touches, in muted tones, added to the client interface, enabling the main visual content to shine through

 ## Dependencies

 - [React](https://react.dev/)